-While you can’t visit us in person just yet, you can still explore our museum on Google Arts & Culture, which features virtual tours of our Age of Alchemy and Things Fall Apart exhibitions.
-And don’t miss Between Us and Catastrophe, a new outdoor exhibition featuring large-scale portraits of essential workers by Philadelphia photographer Kyle Cassidy.
+While you can’t visit us in person just yet, you can still explore our museum on Google Arts & Culture, which features virtual tours of our Age of Alchemy, Second Skin, and Things Fall Apart exhibitions.
+And don’t miss Between Us and Catastrophe, an outdoor exhibition featuring large-scale portraits of essential workers by Philadelphia photographer Kyle Cassidy.

 Funding for the Science History Institute is supported by a grant from the Pennsylvania Historical and Museum Commission, a state agency funded by the Commonwealth of Pennsylvania.